American Stars 'n Bars: Reception

-The album receiving favorable reviews.
+The album received favorable reviews.
 Writing in Rolling Stone, Paul Nelson noted the mixed selection of songs and styles and praised the "gale-force guitar playing" on "Like a Hurricane".
 He concluded that the album "can almost be taken as a sampler, but not a summation, of Young's various styles from After the Gold Rush and Harvest (much of the country rock) through On the Beach (the incredible "Will to Love") to Zuma ("Like a Hurricane" is a worthy successor to "Cortez the Killer" as a guitar showcase) with a lot of overlap within the songs".
 In a review for AllMusic, William Ruhlmann found the album to be "a stylistic hodgepodge, its first side consisting of country-tinged material" while the second side ranged from "acoustic solo numbers... to raging rockers".
 Describing "Will to Love" as "a particularly spooky and ambitious piece", he said that "[the] album's centerpiece however, is "Like a Hurricane," one of Young's classic hard rock songs and guitar workouts, and a perpetual concert favorite".

 It was finally released on compact disc, as an HDCD, on August 19, 2003, as part of the Neil Young Digital Masterpiece Series along with On the Beach, Hawks & Doves, and Re-ac-tor.